 One still need to file and service a complaint and the other party still need to file an answer (although an affidavit of default can be submitted 31 days after service).
 However, in lieu of a hearing, the following additional documents need to be provided to obtain the divorce:

 • Affidavits from the Plaintiff, the Defendant, and a corroborating witness that address jurisdiction and venue questions, date of marriage, date of separation, and the impossibility of reconciliation.
-These affidavits must include copies of the parties’ and witnesses’ state-issued photo identifications.
+These affidavits must include copies of the parties’ and witness’ state-issued photo identifications.

 • The proposed decree of divorce.
 Should either party request a name change in connection with a request for divorce agreement approval, that party shall submit written testimony to the family court in the form of an affidavit addressing the appropriate questions for the name change and the name which he or she wishes to resume.
 This relief shall be included in any proposed order submitted to the Court for approval at the time of the submission of the documents related to the relief requested.